Home » Thrift Store Makeovers » Drapery Hooks Repurposed Into Small Easels

 Small DIY Easel Project

-Transforming ordinary drapery hooks into charming small easels offers a creative and practical way to display items like business cards, small plaques, or coasters.
+Transforming ordinary drapery hooks into charming small easels provides a creative and practical way to display items such as business cards, small plaques, or coasters.
 This simple DIY project requires minimal materials—just drapery hooks and needle-nose pliers.
 By carefully bending the prongs of the hooks, you can craft functional tabletop easels that elegantly showcase your cherished items.

 These small easels, made from repurposed curtain hooks, are easy to make and perfect for displaying small items.